wkhere/rockside/README.md

 made esp. for single-page web apps, with some ideas inspired by / stolen from [LiftWeb], [Seaside], [Nitrogen].

-It uses [WebAssembly] as a DSL allowing to intermix HTML & Elixir.
+It experimentally uses [WebAssembly] as a DSL allowing to intermix HTML & Elixir.
+This may change in the future.

 Finally you will need this project as a library in your mix deps - until this is done it is just a testbed for rapidly changing ideas.